20treeAI/github-workflows/README.md

 ## Terraform Lint, Plan, Deploy to GCP
-This [workflow](./.github/workflows/terraform.yml) will deploy a docker image to a Cloud Run service and optionally create a sentry release.
+This [workflow](./.github/workflows/terraform.yml) will deploy a private terraform repo to GCP.

 [Example call to terraform workflow](./examples/terraform.yml)